Welcome to the Montessori School of Pullman

-Click here to download a guide to our curriculum.
+Click here to download a guide to our lower elementary curriculum.

-Thank you for your interest in the Montessori School of Pullman Preschool and Kindergarten in Pullman, WA.
+Thank you for your interest in the Montessori School of Pullman, WA.
 Our goal is to prepare an individual learning experience for each child.
 Our environment creates an atmosphere where children love to learn.